General Convex Agreement with Near-Optimal Communication: Introduction

 \section{Introduction}

-Byzantine Agreement ($\ba$) \cite{LaShPe82} considers a setting of $n$ parties out of which up to $t$ may be byzantine (malicious), and is usually phrased as ``everyone decides the same thing'', but in many systems the real requirement is ``everyone decides something \emph{plausible}''.
-In a growing set of applications, however, agreement alone is not the only challenge: the system also needs a decision that is credible relative to the honest data.
-This occurs whenever inputs are inherently diverse but still ``mutually consistent'' in a geometric sense.
+Byzantine Agreement ($\ba$) \cite{LaShPe82} considers a setting of $n$ parties, of which up to $t$ may be byzantine.
+Informally, $\ba$ asks the honest parties to ``decide the same thing''.
+However, agreement is useful only if the decision is also meaningful, or credible relative to the honest parties' inputs.
+This is handled by a property of $\ba$ called \emph{validity}.
+The standard definition only imposes restrictions on the output agreed upon when the honest parties hold the same input -- otherwise, any output is allowed.
+This guarantee is somewhat weak especially in scenarios where honest inputs are different, but still ``close''.
 Examples include: blockchain oracle mechanisms that aggregate multiple price reports into a single outcome \cite{delphi24}, aggregating model updates in distributed or federated learning \cite{SuVai16,federated20,federated21,SPAA:CMMS25}, and robust multi-sensor fusion \cite{sensor24}.
-In such settings, classical $\ba$ on its own fails to provide a meaningful output: the output must be an honest input if all honest inputs coincide.
-Otherwise, the protocol may legitimately output a value that has nothing to do with the honest inputs.

-Convex Agreement ($\ca$) \cite{PODC:VaiGar13, DISC:NoRy19, JACM:DLPSW86} strengthens the validity condition of $\ba$ by requiring that the common output lies in the honest inputs' convex hull (e.g., if the inputs are real values, inside the range spanned by the honest inputs), which captures the principle that the decision should be explainable as a ``mixture'' of honest views. $\ca$ immediately inherits the fundamental barriers known for $\ba$: round complexity, message complexity, and communication complexity lower bounds carry over by reduction.
-In particular, matching optimal round complexity for $\ca$ is not the main difficulty: in synchronous networks, a direct approach via Byzantine Broadcast ($\plainbc$) \cite{PSL80, DolStr83} provides the parties with an identical view over the inputs, after which every party can locally compute a valid output using a deterministic ``safe-area'' rule.
-This already achieves optimal resilience and optimal round complexity \cite{PODC:VaiGar13, DISC:NoRy19, eprint:ConvexWorld}.
+Convex Agreement ($\ca$) \cite{PODC:VaiGar13, DISC:NoRy19, JACM:DLPSW86} strengthens the validity condition of $\ba$ by requiring that the common output lies in the honest inputs' convex hull (e.g., if the inputs are real values, inside the range spanned by the honest inputs), which captures the principle that the decision should be explainable as a ``mixture'' of honest views.

+$\ca$ immediately inherits the lower bounds known for $\ba$ regarding efficiency.
+Matching $\ba$'s lower bound regarding round complexity in a synchronous network (where parties hold synchronized clocks and messages get delivered within a predefined amount of time) is immediate via Byzantine Broadcast ($\plainbc$) \cite{PSL80, DolStr83}: this provides the parties with an identical view over the inputs, after which every party can locally compute a valid output using a deterministic ``safe area'' rule.
+Such an approach also achieves optimal resilience \cite{PODC:VaiGar13, DISC:NoRy19, eprint:ConvexWorld}.